 Where a parent has been granted refugee status prior to the birth, there is no 3-year residency requirement.
 The following must be provided:

 Where a parent has permission to reside in Northern Ireland without any time restriction and that parent is not a national of an EU/EEA Member State or Switzerland, a certificate of nationality in respect of the child must first be obtained from the Department of Justice and Equality.
 The certificate and that parent's passport must be provided.

 To obtain a certificate of nationality, that parent must complete Declaration Form C (pdf) which can be obtained from the Department of Justice and Equality.
 (Declaration Form D is used by a guardian, or somone acting in loco parentis, where the parent is unable to make the declaration.)

 If your child was born abroad and you were born in the island of Ireland, your child's full birth certificate, your full birth certificate and your marriage certificate (if applicable) must be provided.

 If neither you or your child's other parent were born in Ireland, then the child's certificate of entry in the Foreign Births Register, which was issued by the Department of Foreign Affairs and Trade, and the child's birth certificate must be supplied.

 If you are an Irish citizen and your child was born abroad and adopted under Irish law, the certificate of entry in the Irish Adoption Authority's Register of Foreign Adoptions as well as your passport or birth certificate is required.

-From 11 April 2011 the fees when applying for a child's Irish passport using An Post's Passport Express (see below) or through an embassy or consulate are:
+The fees when applying for a child's Irish passport using An Post's Passport Express (see below) or through an embassy or consulate are:

 5-year passport (children aged 3-17 years): €41.50